marydavis/let-it-glow/README.md

  #### Next Steps
-  1. Edit the code and "save as" your own file.
+  1. Make changes to the code and "save as" your own file.
   1. Click the "checkmark" to make sure it compiles.
   1. Click the "right-arrow" to upload.
   1. See your changes go live!

+### Tips
+  * Get an antistatic box for projects in progress - makes it easier to store.
+  * Get an antistatic mat - helps prevent board death.

 ### Ready for More (some ideas)
   1. Add button to turn on/off